Sudhvina-AS/-Visual-Studio-2019--Database-Management-System-Project-c--and-mysql/README.md

 _above download the docs file for more details it has ER DIAGRAM AND SCHEMA DIAGRAM _PPT is also be given in the project
-_If you still have doubts feel free to visit our website [www.bluebaycreaters.com](url) and send your doubt along with your email id.
-So i can talk to you personally and make your project more amazing.
-_Or you can open my GitHub profile and take my LinkedIn account and contact personally guys_
+_If you still have doubts  you can open my GitHub profile and take my LinkedIn account and contact personally

 **KUDOS ALL THE BEST **